 Brain Training for Riders

-"I am so glad a book on coping with riding nerves has been published.
 So many riders give up riding, or suffer terribly before competitions because of being afraid.
 This book helps tame those fears and shows riders how to work through those problems.
 If you get stressed, nervous or anxious riding at home or in competition, then this is the book for you.
 It explains how to train your brain to handle the fear and doubt and to stay focused and calm allowing you to ride to the best of your ability.
+Highly recommended.